OneDotIT/MailPlus_haproxy/README.md

  -o smtpd_tls_wrappermode=yes
  -o smtpd_sasl_auth_enable=yes
  -o smtpd_client_restrictions=permit_sasl_authenticated,reject
-**-o smtpd_upstream_proxy_protocol=haproxy**
+ -->> -o smtpd_upstream_proxy_protocol=haproxy
  -o cleanup_service_name=auth-cleanup
 ```

 # MailPlus Package notes
-* The MailPlus package can accept custom main.cf configuration that is not effected by reboot or service restart by creating and editing the file /var/packages/MailPlus-Server/etc/customize/postfix/main.cf.
+* The MailPlus package can accept custom main.cf configuration that is not effected by reboot or service restart by creating and editing the file **/var/packages/MailPlus-Server/etc/customize/postfix/main.cf**.
 The proper permission is rw-r--r--.
-* Postfix bin is located at ~# /var/packages/MailPlus-Server/target/sbin/postfix check
+* Postfix bin is located at **~# /var/packages/MailPlus-Server/target/sbin/postfix check**

 # General notes
 * In my configuration I have not added haproxy as a trusted network source, be caution that any miss configuration to your server might result in open relay.
 * Try to limit the ip source to your device while testing, to connect with the service use openssl:
 ~$ openssl s_client -connect site.onedot.cloud:465
 after the initial greeting you can send an EHLO command;
 read R BLOCK
 EH220 site.onedot.cloud ESMTP Postfix